ctsrc/mdrun/README.md

 Keeps the output of shell commands in your README.md and other documents up to date.

-Automatically rewrites the table of contents for your README.
+Automatically rewrites the table of contents for your README.md.

 Usable as an alternative to IPython notebooks.